gruns/the-mouse-is-lava/README.md

-## Google SpeedyKeys
+## The Mouse is Lava

+The Mouse is Lava is a Chrome extension that adds convenient keyboard shortcuts to popular web pages, like Google search results.
+More sites and keyboard shortcuts are forthcoming.

+#### Google Search Results

-SpeedyKeys is a Chrome extension that adds convenient keyboard shortcuts to navigate Google search pages.
-VIM-style navigation is supported with `j` for next and `k` for previous.
-The arrow keys are also supported.
+For navigation of Google search results, VIM-style keybinds are supported with `j` for next and `k` for previous.
+Arrow keys are also supported.

 Keyboard shortcuts: